-- 1. Organize a response team. - 2.
-Contact one of the following authorities: - (911 or STARS (1-888-888-4567 OR #4567 on a cell phone) or - dispatcher/manager or - Area Manger, General Manager, District Manager, Safety Manager - Area Safety Lead - HSE Director - 3.
-Shut down equipment and/or process in the location of the fatality. - 4.
-Preserve and protect the accident site until investigations are complete. - 5.
-Receive and direct emergency response personnel to the accident site.

-6. Supervisor shall complete the Flash Report with the Safety Lead/Advisor and shall issue it to management as soon as possible.
+- 1. Contact one of the following authorities: - Supervisor/Manager - Area Manager, General Manager, District Manager, HSE Manager - HSE Lead - HSE Director - (911) - 2.
+Shut down equipment and/or process in the location of the fatality. - 3.
+Preserve and protect the incident site until investigations are complete. - 4.
+Receive and direct emergency response personnel to the incident site. - 5.
+Supervisor shall complete the Flash Report with the HSE Lead/Advisor and shall issue it to management as soon as possible.